roxana-xdx/proiect-colectiv/README.md

 # After-School Management App

 Communication within after-school programs is frequently hindered by unorganized information.
 To address this, our team proposes a comprehensive **After-School Management App** designed to centralize communication and ensure the smooth running of daily activities.
-Our team developed this project as part of a university course during this semester.
+This project was developed as part of a university course during this semester.

 **Key Functionalities by User Role**